lla4295/LA_CIT114/Notes 01: Cloud Concept Overview.md

 - I found this quote interesting because it gave a concise definition of cloud computing & defines what it does for companies.
 This quote makes me curious about what utilization models it introduces.
 > It can be difﬁcult to establish a security architecture that spans such a trust boundary without introducing vulnerabilities, unless cloud consumers and cloud providers happen to support the same or compatible security frameworks - which is unlikely with public clouds.
 > - (2.5 Risks and Challenges)
-- I found this quote interesting because it states that security increased security vulnerabilities is a disadvantage of cloud computing.
+- I found this quote interesting because it states that increased security vulnerabilities is a disadvantage of cloud computing.
 This makes me curious about cloud security.
 #### 3. Outline the new facts that you learned from this section?
 - Learned the definition of the "cloud".
 - Learned the 3 busineses drivers of cloud computing.